Squabbling Over Wills | Curtis Parkinson

 Amy Winehouse – Dying Without A Will

-Amy Winehouse may have been gone for just over eight years now, but the battle over her £3 million estate is still ongoing.
-Amy Winehouse didn’t leave a will.
+Ms Winehouse may have been gone for just over eight years now, but the battle over her £3 million estate is still ongoing.
+Amy Winehouse didn’t leave a Will.
 She died intestate.

-Under Intestacy Rules her estate passed to her parents Janie and Mitch, who have also benefitted from ongoing royalties received from her songs.
-They set up the Amy Winehouse Foundation which helps young musicians and other people suffering from addiction.
+Under Intestacy Rules, her estate was passed on to her parents, Janie and Mitch, who also benefitted from the ongoing royalties she received from her songs.
+They set up the Amy Winehouse Foundation, which helps young musicians and other people suffering from addiction.

 Claims Out of Time

-These claims can usually only be brought within six months of the Grant of Representation being completed.
+These claims can usually only be brought within six months of completing the Grant of Representation.
 According to probate records, Winehouse’s Grant of Representation was issued on 23rd March 2012.

-Again, this all seems straight-forward.
-But over the past few years, there have been several conflicting rulings where Courts have adopted different positions and rulings dependent on individual cases.
-One claimant was granted permission 25 years out of time, while another was refused just two months out of time because in this case, the claim was against the solicitors for professional negligence.
+Again, this all seems straightforward.
+However, over the past few years, there have been several conflicting rulings where courts have adopted different positions and rulings depending on individual cases.
+One claimant was granted permission 25 years out of time, while another was refused just two months out of time because, in this case, the claim was against the solicitors for professional negligence.
 As we mentioned in a recent article about claims out of time, there is no standard framework for these decisions.

 Aretha Franklin – Multiple (Handwritten) Wills